 There are many common elements to achieve certification, including the official examination.
 But many of the details depend on local state laws.
 Applicants need either a bachelor’s or master’s degree with at least 150 semester hours.
 This is in addition to a number of hours spent working in accounting, according to the Association of International Certified Public Accountants.
 Applicants who meet all of the qualifications of their state proceed to the examination phase.
 This is an administered test composed of four main sections.
 Applicants need to pass all four parts, but they don’t necessarily need to do this all at once.
 Current exam sections include:

 - auditing and attestation

 Related Resource: 30 Best Online Bachelor’s in Accounting

 Opportunities and Obligations for CPAs

 There are dozens of different reasons that motivate people to study accounting, but many pursue the field due to job security and career-building opportunities.
 No matter the reason, all of them eventually face the decision of whether or not to get certified.
-Deciding if the differences between being an accountant and a CPA are worth the effort depends on the individual’s personal and professional goals.
+Are the differences between being an accountant and a CPA worth the effort?
+It all depends on your personal and professional goals.